Driving Change and Building Value – Pranav Bhanage [Interview]

 Now India is a country that worships education and labels.
 How do you believe a disciplined approach to life and education has helped you achieve or succeed in various roles?

-So over the years, I think that the reference went down and then you started looking at labor as a marker of trust.
-So, for example, if you are from ‘A’ list of schools, it is a great marker, I think we can trust in this girl or this guy!
-Because he has been there.
-He has actually gone through the rigour of four years five years.
-He/She hasn’t really been chucked out of the school of whatever you know.
-So it is sort of a marker of the character and the trust
+So over the years, I think that that reference went down, and then you started looking at labels as a marker of trust.
+So, for example, if you are from ‘A’ list of schools, it is a great marker, I think we can trust this girl or this guy because he has been there, he has actually gone through the rigor of four years five years, He/She hasn’t really been chucked out of the school.
+So it is sort of a marker of the character and the trust.

-And I think that’s where this whole, I mean worship is a strong word, but I think that’s how the psyche of recruitment or psyche of, you know, trusting others evolves.
-So that’s why you have these, ‘No old boy groups’ or ‘all Night Clubs’, so on and so forth!
+And I think that’s where this whole, I mean worship is a strong word, but I think that’s how the psyche of recruitment or psyche of trusting others evolves.
+So that’s why you have these, ‘No old boy groups’ or ‘All Night Clubs’, so on and so forth!

-In order to build up that level of trust, how can I trust a stranger.
 And I think in principle that will continue because as the enterprises look at hiring other people which you don’t personally know.
-You would definitely want to look at certain labels to give you that comfort that Am I doing justice to this recruitment, or am I looking at the right set of people etc..
+You would definitely want to look at certain labels to give you that comfort that am I doing justice to this recruitment or am I looking at the right set of people, etc.

 So, that’s what will happen and continue to happen!
 I think if you steer a little bit on the other element of discipline.
-Being disciplined is sometimes the organisation or recruiters want to find out.
-So, for example, if you go through very regular scores and you stay on course, then it doesn’t mean that you are smarter than the others, but you are structured, you are disciplined and have a corner ambition of four years and you sort of tick all the boxes
+That is sometimes what the organization or recruiters want to find out.
+So, for example, if you go through a very rigorous course and you stay on course, then it doesn’t mean that you are smarter than the others, but you are structured, you are disciplined and you take on an ambition of four years and you sort of tick all the boxes

-And usually who was it was often called the boxes.
-So you will fit in a difficult, typical sort of a bell curve in the middle.
-So you’re not the superstar, so at least to you satisfy the 80% needs of an organisation.
+So you will fit in a typical sort of a bell curve in the middle.
+So at least you satisfy the 80% needs of an organization.

-So the rigour, the discipline to take on a course, complete and course, and do all aspects of it in a more studious manner or structured manner, I think that’s one thing that you can judge out of these institutions and much like myself or yourself and much like most of us.
+So the rigor, the discipline to take on a course, complete a course and do all aspects of it in a more studious manner or structured manner, I think that’s one thing that you can judge out of these institutions and much like myself or yourself and much like most of us.

-We have gone through these structural education programmes, and I think it has helped us to definitely be more disciplined.
-I mean, we never wanted to complete a four year course and five years to do what we had to do.
+We have gone through these structural education programs, and I think it has helped us to definitely be more disciplined.
+I mean, we never wanted to complete a four-year course and five years to do what we had to do.
 We put in all the efforts to make sure that we are not too bad, but it’s really not very stellar either.
-But we have done that, and I think that sort of trains your mind to take on challenges in the organisations which are much the same, in a much time bound as such you know it has the discipline of doing it.
+But we have done that, and I think that sort of trains your mind to take on challenges in the organizations which are much the same, in a much time-bound as such, it has the discipline of doing it.

-The whole element of actually taking on a project, looking at all aspects of the project, ticking on all the boxes of pushing it to conclusion and making an impact on it.
-That’s the kind of rigour that these institutions and courses will build up in our education system and therefore we are people, who thrive in those kinds of environments.
+The whole element of actually taking on a project, looking at all aspects of the project, ticking on all the boxes, pushing it to a conclusion, and making an impact.
+That’s the kind of rigor that these institutions and courses will build up in our education system and therefore we are people, who thrive in those kinds of environments.

-It is, of course, one last bit on this where, whether this is the best way or the talent of the future, well, there are now doubts about.
-I mean, there’s a lot of trends around learning at their own pace, you don’t have to be sort of going through a structured programme.
-So there’s a lot more emphasis on the right trend and a lot more emphasis on education, etcetera, which will, in my personal opinion, become more for normal 20 years into the future.
+So there’s a lot more emphasis on the right trend and a lot more emphasis on individualizing education, etcetera, which will, in my personal opinion, become more of a norm 20 years into the future.
 I think the way our kids are learning is very different from at least what we were doing.

-So I think it is going to change when they come into the workforce.
-I don’t know whether their organisation will be able to understand whether he’s a discipline or not or structured or not.
-But again, whether that skill of being disciplined, structured, typically loyal etcetera..
-Whether those skills are necessary or not in those new age organisations is again a big question mark.
+So I think it is going to change.
+When they come into the workforce, I don’t know whether their organization will be able to understand whether he’s a discipline or not or structured or not.
+But again, whether that skill of being disciplined, structured, typically loyal, etc. Whether those skills are necessary or not in those new-age organizations is again a big question mark.
 So I guess, interesting times as we move ahead.

 Interesting perspective.
-Because all these days right now, like anything at convenience, whether it is education or anything else, it’s going to be questionable and interesting to see if the discipline of being organised part of the house plays a big role or not.
+Because all these guys right now are getting everything at convenience, whether it is education or anything else.
+It’s going to be questionable and interesting to see if the discipline of being an organized part of the house plays a big role or not.

 So the next question we have is India as a young country, the kind of challenges that you face in hiring and engaging the right talent to succeed in this marketplace model?

 India is not one India, the relations we carry is really a continental-size set up with its own specific behavior.
-But I think if I look at the trajectory of the economy and this sort of making a lack of anything of spurious sort of a relationship on what would be required would be really, in a growing economy, you need union people with a lot of ideas, but you also in people with the perseverance to actually take your idea to a conclusion in the future.
+In a growing economy, you need union people with a lot of ideas, but you also need people with the perseverance to actually take your idea to a conclusion in the future.

-And these two things are something that would come out as a key is what you require from the young people coming up.
-The third element to these two things is actually the ability of the individuals to really take a wider perspective, look at different perspectives, and talk to different people.
-Take conflicting ideas.
-And actually it more or less comes into the tangibles of a product or a project, and then is implemented.
+And these two things are something that would come out as a key as what you require from the young people coming up.
+The third element to these two things is actually the ability of the individuals to really take a wider perspective, look at different perspectives, talk to different people, take conflicting ideas and actually, coalesce them into a tangible sort of a product or a project, and then is implement it.

-But the third important thing is really how do you become comfortable with conflicting ideas.
+But the third important thing is really how do you become comfortable with conflicting ideas?
 How do you say that this doesn’t work in India?
 How do you come out of that?
-How do you say that “Hey, we are on a new project, so we need all of the new ideas?
-How do you get people with conflicting ideas together and actually come out with the middle ground and then push, drive inside sort of that and push that?
+How do you say that ‘Hey, we are on a new project, so we need all of the new ideas?
+How do you get people with conflicting ideas together and actually come out with the middle ground and then push that?

 I think that’s something that will become a key element that will look at the kind of talents you require in this industry.
-We look at growing rapidly in the mixed, notwithstanding the near problems we are facing but, I think directionally we are definitely on a growth path and the changes would be constant.
+We look at growing rapidly, notwithstanding the near problems we are facing but I think directionally we are definitely on a growth path and the changes would be constant.

-So those of the abilities, I think the kind of the challenges that we will face and therefore the kind of skills softer skills be required, out of the talent pool that comes in.
 I think, out of the three things, definitely, we do have ideation, and I think we are really good at ideation.
-And having worked in different areas in the world, I think I find a lot of new ideas come in here on a daily basis.
+And having worked in different areas in the world, I find a lot of new ideas come in here on a daily basis.
+People are extremely entrepreneurial.

-All the elements of how we package it, How do we have the perseverance to close what you’ve taken and how do we live with conflicts, How do we become comfortable with conflicting ideas, I think that’s something that we will as a workforce would need to perhaps work on a little bit as we go along the journey.
-That’s my overall view on what I see the softer elements that the talent can have, they can actually do well in the next 10 to 15 years.
+On the elements of how we package it, how do we have the perseverance to close what we’ve taken and how do we live with conflicts, how do we become comfortable with conflicting ideas, I think that’s something that we will as a workforce need to perhaps work on a little bit as we go along the journey.

-Correct!
-Correct!
+Correct.
+Correct.
 It makes a lot of sense.
 Thank you for this viewpoint.
 So over to the next question, Pranav.

-So you know, we have always hand and we still have a very large informal economy.
-And there is a gig element to it, I think it is the new age term.
-But I think, in essence, it has always existed in Indian economics.
+So, we have always had and we still have a very large informal economy.
+And there is a gig element to it.
+I think it is the new age term but I think, in essence, it has always existed in Indian economics.
 We’ve always seen people work on the farms, and then they used to come and do something in the town because there are some unfortunate circumstances.
 And then they again go back to the farm and do something there.

-So its been there, and it will continue is what I think.
-The gig economy has given it a nice term, and it’s sort of it is like quasi professional allies, like you can now register yourself as driver or a delivery guy, or something like that and then you sort of formalise a little from what you are anyway doing for a long period of time.
+So it has been there and it will continue is what I think.
+The economy has given it a nice term, and it’s sort of like quasi-professionalized this whole thing.
+So now you can register yourself as a driver or a delivery guy, or something like that and then you sort of formalize a little bit on what you’ve been anyway doing for a long period of time.

-So that is a little bit different from a contractual or outsource of those, in my opinion, and GIG is driven by what I would want to do, and I can switch it on and switch it off any time I want.
-I think contractual is still may not be on the payrolls, but actually is still a defined job with a certain amount of benefits, and there is still an underlying contract between the longevity of this sort of a deal
+So that is a little bit different from a contractual or outsource workforce, in my opinion, and the gig is driven by what I would want to do, and I can switch it on and switch it off any time I want.
+I think contractual may not be on the payrolls, but actually is still a defined job with a certain amount of benefits, and there is still an underlying contract between the longevity of this sort of a deal.

 Not just on Spotify, you can also find us on –